Receive awards and conference updates

 That’s why we created and continue to improve the Employee Engagement Awards; to provide a platform to recognise excellence in engagement that inspires action and drives the industry and the employee experience forward

 By entering and hopefully winning, The EE Awards will provide you with industry acknowledgement and an important competitive advantage to attract the best talent globally and all year round.

-We have 17 award categories.
-Winners will be announced on the evening of January 26, 2017 at the Employee Engagement Awards ceremony at Wembley Stadium.
+We have 19 award categories.
+Winners will be announced on the evening of January 24, 2019, at the Employee Engagement Awards ceremony at Twickenham Stadium.

 This award will go to the organisation that demonstrates the most compelling and holistic approach to their strategy for engaging their workforce.
 The winning business will provide evidence that they’ve utilised multiple opportunities for employees to engage with their company and become more fulfilled in their work.
 Judges will be looking for varied engagement methods and metrics used to measure their return on investment.

-This award will be presented to a public sector organisation that has undertaken a project in the past year that has driven employee engagement in the organisation.
-All projects, whether around wellness, internal communications, technology or reward, can be entered.
+This award will be presented to a public sector operation that has undertaken a project that has driven employee engagement in the organisation.
+All projects, whether around wellbeing, internal communications, technology or reward, can be entered.
 Judges would like to see information around the full project lifecycle including planning, implementation, measurement and reflection.

 This award recognises the use of technology to support and drive employee engagement and will be looking for a people-first approach to using technology effectively rather than a technology-first approach.
-Entries that can quantify the measurable impact of the technology on employee engagement and how the organisation has gained employee uptake will be looked upon favourably.
+Entries that can quantify the measureable impact of the technology on employee engagement and how the organization has gained employee uptake will be looked upon favourably.